 Berlin is also a city with a lot of history and it was my desire to see a little bit of it and so we walk alongside the Berlin Wall, or what’s left of it, and felt its profound significance.
 The Berlin Cathedral, built in 1451, was also a sight to see with its ceiling-high stained glass windows even if you are not of that religion.
 We choose to not plan on visiting sites dealing with the Nazis and holocaust but did stop at a couple of places while we were out walking.
 A movie theater that served beer and wine, a new concept for me, was showing “Good-Bye Lennon,” and so we bought tickets to add to our historical experience.

-Besides spending one night’s immersed in the music and arts Berlin has to offer, one can easily get swept up in the hip nightlife scene.
-There’s everything from pubs to funky beach bars to fetish clubs, many with live bands playing standard rock, alternative and techno.
-In light of this, Nicole and I decided to dedicated one night to heaving drinking and partying and can honestly say it was one of the craziest nights I’ve ever had and will leave it at that.
+Besides spending one night immersed in the music and arts Berlin has to offer, one can easily get swept up in the hip nightlife scene.
+There’s everything from pubs to funky beach bars to fetish clubs, many with live bands playing standard rock, alternative, and techno.
+In light of this, Nicole and I decided to dedicate one night to heaving drinking, and partying, and can honestly say it was one of the craziest nights I’ve ever had and will leave it at that.
 Berlin lives up to nightlife expectations just be sure you are careful.

 Due to the cooler weather, there were few beer gardens alive and serving.
 One afternoon we did run into one and stopped for a tall stout German beer though we were basically drinking alone.
-We didn’t dive full into German cuisine but one day did enjoy a tasty spicy German bockwurst hotdog.
-Surprisingly, Berlin had many Asian inspired restaurants that were incredibly tasty and authentic.
+We didn’t dive fully into German cuisine but one day did enjoy a tasty spicy German bockwurst hotdog.
+Surprisingly, Berlin had many Asian-inspired restaurants that were incredibly tasty and authentic.
 Our favorite was a charming place called Jules Verne with delicious Thai food.